Gastroenterologists located in Hilliard, Ohio and serving residents in the greater Columbus area

-When you’re suffering from painful and itchy hemorrhoids that aren’t responding to at-home treatments, Krishna Rayapudi, MD can offer relief.
-Dr. Rayapudi is a skilled gastroenterologist providing minimally invasive solutions like hemorrhoid banding at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
+When you’re suffering from painful and itchy hemorrhoids that aren’t responding to at-home treatments, Krishna Rayapudi, MD and Rohan Modi, MD can offer relief.
+The team of skilled gastroenterologists provide minimally invasive solutions like hemorrhoid banding at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
 To learn more about hemorrhoid treatments, call the office or schedule an appointment online today.

 Hemorrhoids occur when swollen veins develop in your lower rectum near your anus.
 These veins are similar to varicose veins that can develop in your legs.